grafana/grafana/docs/sources/installation/debian.md

 | Grafana OSS               | grafana            | `https://packages.grafana.com/oss/deb stable main`        |
 | Grafana OSS (Beta)        | grafana            | `https://packages.grafana.com/oss/deb beta main`          |

 > **Note:** Grafana Enterprise is the recommended and default edition.
-It is available for free and includes all the features of the OSS Edition.
-You can also upgrade to the [full Enterprise feature set](https://grafana.com/products/enterprise/?utm_source=grafana-install-page) and has support for [Enterprise plugins](https://grafana.com/grafana/plugins/?enterprise=1&utcm_source=grafana-install-page).
+It is available for free and includes all the features of the OSS edition.
+You can also upgrade to the [full Enterprise feature set](https://grafana.com/products/enterprise/?utm_source=grafana-install-page), which has support for [Enterprise plugins](https://grafana.com/grafana/plugins/?enterprise=1&utcm_source=grafana-install-page).

 #### To install the latest Enterprise edition: